pkiraly/qa-catalogue/README.md

 * input formats:
   * `-x`, `--marcxml` the input files are not binary MARC, but MARCXML files
   * `-p`, `--alephseq` the input files are in Alephseq format
-  * `-q`, `--fixAlephseq` sometime ALEPH export contains '^' characters instead spaces in control fields (006, 007, 008).
-This flag replace them to spaces before the validation.
+  * `-q`, `--fixAlephseq` sometimes ALEPH export contains '^' characters instead spaces in control fields (006, 007, 008).
+This flag replaces them with spaces before the validation.
+It might occur in any input format.
+  * `-X`, `--fixAlma` sometimes Alma export contains '#' characters instead spaces in control fields (006, 007, 008).
+This flag replaces them with spaces before the validation.
 It might occur in any input format.
   * `-y`, `--linespearated` the input files are in line separated format i.e. it is a text file, where each line is a distinct field, the